in28minutes/cloud.in28minutes.com/_posts_ranga/google-cloud-choosing-a-database.md

 OLAP Applications allow users to analyze petabytes of data.
 Examples include Reporting applications, Data warehouses, Business intelligence applications, and Analytics systems.

-Recommended GCP Managed Service is BigQuery.
+Recommended GCP Managed Service is **BigQuery**.

 ##### BigQuery - Modern Data warehouse
 BigQuery is one of most popular cloud data warehouses.
 It can handle exabytes of data with ease.
-It combines traditional elements (Storage + Compute) with more elements (Realtime + Serverless).
+It combines traditional data warehouse elements (Huge storage + compute) with modern elements (Realtime + Serverless).

 ### 2.2: What are NoSQL Databases?